wickenico/WailBrew/README.md

 WailBrew supports multiple languages!
 As of now, the following languages are supported:

 - 🇺🇸 English
 - 🇩🇪 German
 - 🇫🇷 French
 - 🇹🇷 Turkish
 - 🇨🇳 Chinese (Simplified)
 - 🇧🇷 Português do Brasil
+- 🇷🇺 Russian

 If you wish to contribute by translating WailBrew to your language, feel free to [open a Pull Request](https://github.com/wickenico/WailBrew/pulls) or [create an Issue](https://github.com/wickenico/WailBrew/issues).